Gankare/portfolio/SpellSlingers/README.md

 ![Scorescreen script](/SpellSlingers/Code/Scorescreen_Script.png)
 </details>

-This are the different books and tounges that the piles are randomly built with:
+This are the different books and tongues that the piles are randomly built with:
 ![Books](/SpellSlingers/Images/Books.png)
 ![Tounges](/SpellSlingers/Images/Tounges.png)